Employer Tax Preparation Tool - Complete your tax withholding form and pay online!

 Due Date – Extensions

 Federal extensions must be attached to the tax return when filed.
 Payment of any tax liability must be made by the original due date of the return.
 An extension of time to file is not an extension of time to pay the tax due.
 A penalty and interest charge will be assessed for all payments received after the deadline.
 If no extension is filed, a late filing fee will apply.
+Extensions are not required before April, however, if you submit the extension before the April deadline, this will stop the subsequent failure to file notice we are required to mail.

 Employers must file an annual Withholding Reconciliation Return, and corresponding W-2’s, with the City of Franklin Income Tax Division by the last day of February of each year.
 Employers may submit a listing of all the information contained in the W-2’s if copies of the W-2’s are not available.